raihan862/Travel-BD/README.md

  ## Key Features:
  - This site has only  user panel.
  - User have to login for any kind of booking activity.
+ - user can login user facebook account or google account
  - User can select specific turist place
  - User can also select the starting date and pickup point
  - user can also select hotel in the selected location